Penda Health: High quality Affordable Primary Care for lower income families in Kenya

 EfD support for a patient-focused Electronic Medical Record system

 By 2016 it had become clear to Penda that operating efficient, low-cost services across multiple sites while maintaining consistently high quality care would require adoption of an on-line Electronic Medical Record (EMR) system.
 Penda were keen to develop an “impact-led” EMR that in addition to business operations (patient scheduling, financial management, stock control etc.) could also capture real-time patient information so as to improve the quality of patient care and safety.
 Its core funders were willing to fund only the “business focused” components of the EMR so in 2017 EfD agreed to fund the extra costs to develop and implement the patient quality-focused components.
-For a summary of the proposal approved by EfD see this document.
-Those interested in the functional specification and implementation plan for the EMR can also review those documents in the related documents section of this page.

 The EMR was rapidly and successfully implemented in early 2018 and now provides a wealth of information that has enabled Penda not only to maintain efficient and high quality care for its rapidly increasing number of patient visits per annum but also to use the patient information in ways that enhance the quality and safety of care while preserving data confidentiality.